About This Product

 4- It May Help Reduce Stress And Anxiety

 Ashwagandha is perhaps best known for its ability to reduce stress.
-Researchers reported that it blocked the stress pathway in the brains of rats by regulating chemical signaling in the nervous system.
+Researchers reported that it blocked the stress pathway in the brains of rats by regulating chemical signalling in the nervous system.
 Several controlled human studies have shown that it can effectively reduce symptoms in people with stress and anxiety disorders as well.
 In a 60-day study in 64 people with chronic stress, those in the supplemental group reported a 69% average reduction in anxiety and insomnia, compared to 11% in the placebo group.
 In another six-week study, 88% of people who took ashwagandha reported a reduction in anxiety, compared to 50% of those who took a placebo.

 5- It Can Boost Testosterone And Increase Fertility In Men